migueldeicaza/GodotApplePlugins/README.md

 and you will further reduce the size of your executable (about 1.7 megs at the time of this writing).

-The "AuthenticationServices" code was derived from [Dragos Daian's/ Nirmal Ac's](https://github.com/appsinacup/godot-apple-login) binding and Xogot's own use.

 # API Design

 The API surfaced by this add-ons is to be as close to possible to the Apple APIs (classes, methods names, enumerations) and to avoid attempting to provide an abstraction over them - as these tend to have impedance mismatches.